Rigiih7/alx-pre_course/README.md

 My first readme
-This is a edit and a commit from Github interface.
+This is an edit and a commit from the Github interface.